Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Elliptic functions and rational caustic preservation condition

 We also write the boundary parametrization induced by caustic $C_\lambda$, denoted by $\theta$, such that the orbit starting at $\theta_0$ and tangent to $C_\lambda$ hits the boundary at $\theta_0 + 2\pi \omega_\lambda$.
 It is called an action-angle parametrization.
-Then, we have the following relation:
+We note that this parametrization is different for every caustic.
+We have the following relation:

+There is also a Lazutkin parametrization of an ellipse, that we will denote $\vartheta$.
+They can be defined in terms of curvature, the following way:

+where $s$ is a parameterization of the boundary in terms of its length, while $C$ is a normalizing constant, so that $\vartheta \in [0, 2\pi]$.

+They are the limit of action-angle coordinates $\theta$ as the rotation number $\omega$ goes to zero.
+The formulas for it are the same, as for action-angle, one should just use $\omega = 0$, or $\lambda = 0$ and $k = e$.
+Because they are the limit, they nearly linearize billiard dynamics near the boundary, assuming $p$ is bounded.

+One can find more information about these objects and their relation to the billiards in \cite{hks} and \cite{ks}.

+Now we introduce some objects, related to the elliptic integrals. $k$ is called a modulus and $\varphi$ - an amplitude.
+One can define a complementary modulus $k' = \sqrt{1 - k^2}$.
+After that an elliptic nome can be introduced: